chendaniely/chendaniely.github.io/_posts/2015-05-05-getting-started-with-data-science.md

 In order to view the lessons, open up the folder and all the lessons are numbered and end in `.html`.
 Click, read, and code through them in order.

 If you want to view the lessons online, you can click the `.Rmd` documents, and github should be able to render the lesson for you in the browser.
-For python and other materials, use the `.md` documents.
+For Python and other materials, use the `.md` documents.

 # Data Carpentry Material